-If a demonstration is held without authorisation, the authorities will take whatever measures are required to ensure the security and freedom of movement of residents and guests, while remaining within the bounds of what is proportionate.
+If a demonstration is held without authorisation, the authorities will take whatever measures are required to ensure the security and freedom of movement of residents and guests, while adhering to the principle of proportionality.
 Those who commit criminal offences will be prosecuted.

 The threshold set for police intervention will be consistent with that applied in previous years, which has proven to be effective.
-Intervention is appropriate when the law is broken in order to send a clear signal that violence will not be tolerated.
-The proven strategy of dialogue, de-escalation and firm response within the scope of what is proportionate will continue to be applied.
-In order to ensure an open and comprehensive briefing of the media and the general public on all aspects of WEF Annual Meetings in Davos, the Graubünden authorities, in cooperation with the Confederation and the commune of Davos, have set up an external media centre as well as the website www.wef.gr.ch.
+Intervention is appropriate when the law is broken, in order to send a clear signal that violence will not be tolerated.
+The proven strategy of dialogue, de-escalation and firm, proportionate response will continue to be applied.
+In order to ensure an open and comprehensive briefing of the media and the general public on all aspects of WEF Annual Meetings in Davos, the Graubünden authorities, in cooperation with the federal government and the commune of Davos, have set up an external media centre as well as the website www.wef.gr.ch.